BaThong0/Linux_Programming/README.md

-This are Linux Programming exercises
+These are Linux Programming exercises